Article updated January 2023 to reflect evolving trends and market conditions.

 Self-improvement technologies like ERP or inventory management are one thing, but organisations in logistics and supply chain management must also look to technologies that better connect them to customers too – namely, B2B e-commerce tools.

-Any B2B business that still relies on sales reps, in-person meetings and phone calls may see itself fall behind as we move past 2022.
+Any B2B business that still relies on sales reps, in-person meetings and phone calls may see itself fall behind as we move through 2023.
 Gartner’s research shows that when a B2B buyer is comparing options, they’ll only spend about 5% of their time with an individual company’s reps.

 - Learn more: Unleashed’s B2B e-commerce platform